nh-mike/gravity-sync-docker/README.md

 #### User Creation Recommendation
 **If you ran the pre-launch scripts, then you were presented the option to have this done for you**<br />
 I created the user gravitysync on my remote machine, as I have SSH for the root account disabled.
 Also, since this is a service account, I did not want it using my personal system administration account.
 This account requires passwordless sudo, and also must have root access in order to have read / write access to the PiHole configuration on the remote system.
-Here is how I achieved that on an Ubuntu host.
+Here is how I achieved that on an Ubuntu host.<br />
 ```
 sudo adduser gravitysync
 sudo echo "gravitysync ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/gravitysync